tumdash/winerlm/README.md

 ## NTLM Auth

-Unfortunately there is [no](https://github.com/gotthardp/erlang-ntlm) erlang library for NTLM Authentication, so Python [NTLM library](https://github.com/jborean93/ntlm-auth) is used for generating security NTLM headers.

-So before starting using NTLM, its required this specific python library to be installed, so `etc/auth_script.py` could be successfully called from erlang.

 ```erlang
 2> Cred = #{user => <<"myUser">>, password =><<"MyPassOnWin123">>, transport => ntlm}.
 #{password => <<"MyPassOnWin123">>,transport => ntlm, user => <<"myUser">>}